 The Art Bacchus has fresh, crisp, citrus aromas with gooseberry and elderflower prominent on the palate.
 It’s balanced minerality is reminiscent of Cornish shores.
 Each bottle from the limited edition of 1500 is signed by the artist and winemaker and individually numbered from 1 to 1500.
 With every bottle sold, a donation will be made to help support the work Newlyn School of Art does to teach, mentor and support artists from around the country.

 This is an annual commission; with every new vintage a new label will be commissioned from one of Newlyn’s tutors to build a collection of art labels from the best artists working in the county.

 “I liked the idea of a painting made with soil.
 Our soil is our ‘terroir’, so I was naturally drawn to something created with the very thing we value so highly.”

 “Plucked Mine provides a striking image for the second edition of the Art Bacchus.
 I love the idea of a wine label providing a talking point at the table and this certainly triggers conversation.
 It’s wonderful to watch this collection of artwork grow over the years; different artists, different styles, but always the same inspiration; a love for Cornwall.”

 Henry Garfit, Newlyn School of Art

-Art Bacchus bottles will be available from Autumn 2018 from www.polgoon.com, from the Polgoon Vineyard Shop and at selected outlets: 2 Fore Street, Great Cornish Food Stores, The Gurnards Head, The Coastguard, The Godolphin Arms, The Mount Haven Hotel, The Nare, Tate St Ives, The Tinners Arms the Porthminster Beach Cafe and Tremenheere Kitchen.
+Art Bacchus bottles will be available from August 2019 from www.polgoon.com, from the Polgoon Vineyard Shop and at selected outlets: 2 Fore Street, Great Cornish Food Stores, The Mount Haven Hotel, The Tinners Arms, The Porthminster Beach Cafe and Tremenheere Kitchen.